corda/token-sdk/README.md

 for more information.

-### Build Tokens SDK against Corda branch
+### Build Tokens SDK against Corda release branch

-In order to use the CorDapp you will need to build against a specific Corda branch until the required changes to the `IdentityService` will be released in the `4.3` version.
-First, clone the Corda repo and checkout the `feature/CID-878-non_party_flow_sessions` branch with the following commands:
+Often, in order to use the latest tokens-sdk master you will need to build against a specific Corda release branch until the required changes make it into a Corda release.
+At the team of writing tokens `1.1-SNAPSHOT` requires Corda `4.3-SNAPSHOT`.
+You can build this branch with the following commands:

     git clone https://github.com/corda/corda
     git fetch
-    git checkout origin feature/CID-878-non_party_flow_sessions
+    git checkout origin release/os/4.3

-Navigate to the `constants.properties` file in the root directory and set the following flag:

-    cordaVersion=5.0-SNAPSHOT

 Then run a `./gradlew clean install` from the root directory.
-This will be the `cordaVersion` you will need to build the Token SDK CorDapp against.

 ### Adding token SDK dependencies to an existing CorDapp